This is a list of presentations, white papers, published articles, and major commentaries and analyses by the FGI volunteers.

 - Government Records and Information: Real Risks and Potential Losses.
 2014.
 Presentation [slides and audio recording] by James A. Jacobs at the Center for Research Libraries Forum, Leviathan: Libraries and Government Information in the Era of Big Data (April 25, 2014).
 Also available: Speaker notes, additional links, examples, and accompanying material.

-- Born-Digital U.S. Federal Government Information: Preservation and Access.
+- Born-Digital U.S. Federal Government Information: Preservation and Access (archived PDF copy on FGI).
 2014.
 Prepared by James A. Jacobs for Leviathan: Libraries and Government Information in the Era of Big Data.

 - Wait!
 Don’t Digitize and Discard!
 A White Paper on ALA COL Discussion Issue #1a.
 2013.
 By James A. Jacobs and James R. Jacobs (June 2013).